How a Health check helped Dedicon fixing an application issue

 Dedicon is specialized in making (school)books, papers, magazines, sheet music and other forms of information accessible to people with a reading disability.
 They do that through streaming services.
 At the end of 2016 a platform-migration took place.
 Afterwards there were complaints: the system did not work anymore, or it was too slow.

 Access to the streaming service was given through several channels: mobile telephones, tablets and pc’s.
 On top of that, clients used different browsers, internet service providers and network providers.
-A Health-check based on the solutions from Performance Vision, the application components between transmitter and receiver was analyzed:
+A health check based on the solutions from Accedian PVX, the application components between transmitter and receiver was analyzed:

 Throughout the day more than 3000 clients were monitored, spread over 1 app, a regular browser such as Firefox or Safari, and a Webbox.
 These users initiated up to 30.000 http transactions (picture 2).